Your Kids – And You – Will Love These Day Trip Ideas In And Around New Jersey

 609-884-2159

-You can’t miss the giant lighthouse, which is 157.5 feet (or 199 steps) from the base to a panoramic view of the southernmost area of New Jersey.
-Come back down to the Nature Center, which is a small aquarium-meets-museum.
-There are wooden walkways to the beach where you can look for birds, check out a World War II bunker and enjoy the peacefulness of the ocean.
+Climb to the top of the giant lighthouse, which is 199 steps from the base to an all-around view of the southernmost area of the state.
+Explore the Nature Center, a small aquarium-meets-museum; bird watch along a wooden path to the beach; and check out World War II bunkers.

 715 Grand Ave., Hackettstown